 P.S.: I don’t recommend to continue hiking if you see strong Acute Mountain Sickness symptoms.
 I knew my limits and I acted accordingly.
 The best solution is to take it easy and go down to a lower altitude as soon as possible.

-For a complete guide on the causes, symptoms, treatment, and prevention of AMS, do read my detailed post on How to deal with Acute Mountain Sickness.
+For a complete guide to the causes, symptoms, treatment, and prevention of AMS, do read my detailed post on How to deal with Acute Mountain Sickness.

 Practical tips to make your Everest Base Camp Trek a memorable experience: